Your rights to make a complaint

-Our complaint procedure and policy
+Our complaint procedure

 You will not be charged for any time spent handling your complaint.

 You can request a copy of this complaint procedure at any time.
+We also issue all clients with a copy of this complaints procedure if you were to raise a complaint.

 We shall aim to deal with any complaint that we may receive promptly, fairly, openly and effectively.